smohandass/kanister-deep-dive/README.md

 6. Database service

 ## Setting up Pre-Reqs
-Step 1-3 in the Pre-reqs is self explanatory and I am not covering here
+Steps 1-3 in the Pre-reqs is self explanatory and I am not covering here

 ### Install Kanister Tools

-Kanister reporsitory provides two command-line tools kanctl and kando. kanctl simplifies the process of creating the custom kanister resources.
-Kando is a tool to simplify object store interactions from within blueprints.
+Kanister reporsitory provides two command-line tools kanctl and kando.

+kanctl simplifies the process of creating the custom kanister resources and Kando is a tool to simplify object store interactions from within blueprints.
 Installation of these tools requires Go binary

-Instructions to install Go binary can be found [here](https://go.dev/doc/install)

-Instructions to install kanctl and kando can be found [here](https://docs.kanister.io/tooling.html?highlight=kando#install-the-tools)
+Instructions to install Go binary can be found [here](https://go.dev/doc/install) Instructions to install kanctl and kando can be found [here](https://docs.kanister.io/tooling.html?highlight=kando#install-the-tools)

 ### Install Kanister Operator on the k8s cluster